psychoinformatics-de/rdm-course/_episodes/02-structuring-data.md

 Sometimes, it is desirable to combine binary and text files to represent the same data object.
 This could be useful if the binary format does not have the possibility to store some metadata, or simply because we want to make the metadata easily readable to anybody (i.e. without requiring potentially uncommon software which can open our binary format).

 Let's assume our dataset contains photographs of penguins, collected for research purposes.
-Suppose that we want to keep (TODO: decide) in the file name to make it easily searchable, but there is additional metadata that may be needed for analysis.
+Suppose that we want to keep the penguin species, picture identifier, and image type in the file name (to make this information easily searchable), but there is additional metadata that may be needed for analysis.
 We can decide to store the image data in a jpeg file (binary) and the metadata in a yaml file (text).
 Thus, we will use two files with the same base name and different extensions:

 ~~~
-photo_type-color.jpeg
+adelie_087_color.jpeg
-photo_type-color.yaml
+adelie_087_color.yaml
 ~~~

 Content of the yaml file: